-Atlantic Offshore may collect personal data by direct contact with the data subject, from cookies and opt-in form on our website and from third parties (e.g. public authorities).
+Atlantic Offshore may collect personal data by direct contact with the data subject, from cookies on our website and from third parties (e.g. public authorities).

 We will track and save website activity on our secure servers.
 This is a part of our security management.

 We use the service “ReechMee” for recruitment purposes.
 This is an embedded solution showing vacant positions and brings you to the ReachMee website for handling your application.
 Please see also ReachMee’s Security Policy for details.